scrollback/objectlevel/README.md

 - multiple processes that need to access the same data simultaneously
 - large amounts of data (tens of GBs) of one object type (rollover of flat files not implemented yet)

-Additionally, if you need replication or sharding, it must be implemented in your application.
+Additionally, if you need replication or sharding, you have to implement it yourself in your application.

 ## Installation ##